 Other Drivers – Sometimes drivers of motorcycles and passenger cars cause the trucker to wreck, even if they weren’t directly involved in the collision.

 Once our Scottsdale truck accident lawyer has helped you pinpoint precisely who needs to be named in your personal injury claim, the next step is to perform a full assessment of your claim’s value.
 This process begins by considering the nature and extent of your injuries.

 Your healthcare team will be essential to helping us arrive at an accurate settlement amount that will account for your future medical needs in addition to your current care.
 For example, a traumatic brain injury or spinal damage might require surgery and other critical emergency care early on.
 However, these wounds have the potential to leave you with lasting disabilities that could affect your standard of living for the rest of your life.

 Whether your injuries are expected to heal in time or not, it’s important to arrive at an accurate estimate to include in your demand for compensation.
-Milton Wagner, your Scottsdale truck accident lawyer, will be able to help you undertake this task for any injury suffered in an 18-wheeler crash:
+Our lawyer, your Scottsdale truck accident lawyer, will be able to help you undertake this task for any injury suffered in an 18-wheeler crash:

 Traumatic brain injuries, such as concussions and contusions

 Spine injuries, including those that lead to full or partial paralysis